bengras/goboek.nl/content/blog/004_buildsystem.md

 The system provides reproducibility of builds, independent of the host environment, when used properly.
-This doesn't mean there are no problems, but that the state is manageable, and only minimally dependent on the outside environment.
-The power of the system extends no further than all problems are simply, in the best case, solved just once.
-Once solved by the first person, someone else shouldn't bump into it again.
-Given how diverse environments can be, that does make it *quite magical* as far as I'm concerned.
+This doesn't mean there are no problems, but that the state is manageable, and only minimally dependent on the host environment.
+In the best case, all problems are solved just once.
+Once it is solved by the first person, someone else shouldn't bump into it again.
+Even if the hosting environments are different.
+Given how diverse such environments can be, that does make it *quite magical* as far as I'm concerned.

 The buildsystem has worked really well for Minix as well.
 Just to see how well it does on many different Linux distro's, I tried